Starford06/NEXUS_BOT_ULTIMATE/README.md

-Module,Description
+🌟 NEXUS BOT ULTIMATE 🤖
+The Next-Generation Multi-Session WhatsApp AutomatonA powerful, fully-featured, and multi-session WhatsApp userbot built on Baileys and Node.js.
+Designed for power users, developers, and group administrators.
+✨ KEY FEATURES
+ModuleDescription🛰️
-🛰️ Multi-Session,Run multiple WhatsApp numbers from a single bot instance.
+Multi-SessionRun-multiple WhatsApp numbers from a single bot instance.
-🖥️ Cyber Dashboard,Real-time web control panel for managing sessions and logs.
-🧠 Neural AI,"Gemini-powered chat, image recognition (.ocr), and text analysis."
+🧠 Neural AIGemini-powered chat, image recognition (.ocr), and text analysis.
-🛡️ Group Security,"Anti-delete, ViewOnce revealer, warn system, and mass-management tools."
+🛡️ Group SecurityAnti-delete, ViewOnce revealer, warn system, and mass-management tools.
-💻 Dev Toolkit,"Remote code execution (.run), regex testing, and API tools."
+💻 Dev ToolkitRemote code execution (.run), regex testing, and API tools.
-🎉 Fun Zone,"Memes, matchmaking (.ship), games, and AI-generated roasts."
+🎉 Fun ZoneMemes, matchmaking (.ship), games, and AI-generated roasts.
 ⚙️ PREREQUISITES
 Before you begin, ensure you have the following:

-Node.js (v18 or higher)
+1. Node.js (v18 or higher)

-Git
+2. Git

-WhatsApp Account (linked via QR or Pairing Code)
+3. WhatsApp Account (linked via QR or Pairing Code)

 🚀 DEPLOYMENT INSTRUCTIONS

 📱 Option 1: Termux (Android)

 Run these commands one by one in Termux:

-Bash

 # 1. Update system and install dependencies
 pkg update && pkg upgrade -y
 pkg install nodejs git ffmpeg libwebp -y
+# 2. Fork the repository

-# 2. Clone the repository
+# 3. Clone the repository
 git clone https://github.com/YOUR_USERNAME/NEXUS_BOT_ULTIMATE.git
 cd NEXUS_BOT_ULTIMATE

-# 3. Install bot dependencies
+# 4. Install bot dependencies
 npm install

-# 4. Configure your keys (See Configuration section below)
+# 5. Configure your keys (See Configuration section below)
 nano src/index.js  # Use nano to edit your settings

-# 5. Start the bot
+# 6. Start the bot
 npm start

 💻 Option 2: PowerShell (Windows)

-Install Node.js: Download and install from nodejs.org.
+1. Install Node.js: Download and install from nodejs.org.

-Open PowerShell in the folder where you want the bot.
+2. Open PowerShell in the folder where you want the bot.

-Run these commands:
+3. Run these commands:

-PowerShell

 # 1. Clone the repo (or download ZIP and extract)
 git clone https://github.com/YOUR_USERNAME/NEXUS_BOT_ULTIMATE.git
 cd NEXUS_BOT_ULTIMATE